-She has been sleeping through the night since she was 4 months old.
-Before that she was sleeping through the night but on her stomach.
+Before that, she was sleeping through the night but on her stomach.

-I know, I know all you mommies out there can strike lightening down on me BUT it was the only way she would sleep.
+I know, I know all you mommies out there can strike lightning down on me BUT it was the only way she would sleep.

 And sometimes, other factors might be to blame for this refusal to fall asleep.